The Florida teen who was 'infatuated' with Columbine and made threats as she went to Colorado is now dead

 At least 19 school districts closed

-Jefferson County Public Schools, which includes Columbine High School in Littleton, were among almost 20 school districts closed Wednesday as authorities searched for Pais.
+Jefferson County Public Schools, which includes Columbine High School in Littleton, were among at least 19 school districts closed Wednesday as authorities searched for Pais.

-Other school districts that shut down for the day include the Douglas County School District, Aurora Public Schools and Cherry Creek Schools.
+With the search over, Jefferson County schools will reopen Thursday, Superintendent Jason Class said.

-In a letter to parents, Boulder Valley School District Superintendent Rob Anderson said the decision to cancel classes was unanimous among area school leaders.
+But he said there will be "heightened safety and security procedures" ahead of Saturday's anniversary of the Columbine massacre.

 Pais was a student at Miami Beach Senior High School, said Daisy Gonzalez-Diego, spokeswoman for Miami-Dade County Public Schools.